reside-eng/renovate-config/README.md

 - Extends Library
 - Builds bundle before commit (since dist is part of git tracking)

+### Actions CI

+For labeling Github Actions with correct semantic release type and scope as well as apply labels.
+This was separated into it's own preset so that it can be skipped for repos which may not want this default such as [workflow-templates](https://github.com/reside-eng/workflow-templates) (which has templates in that folder which are not "ci" for that repo)

 ### Take Home Assignment

 For take home assignment repos